-Beginning in SFY 2021, a small system eligible under AMPSS may receive an additional interest rate reduction for a portion of the TWDB funding for a project if it has implemented all of the Asset Management / Financial Planning tools required in the current AMPSS initiative's Scope of Work and deliverables as described in Section XIII and the proposed project is included in its current plan.
+A small system eligible under AMPSS may receive up to \$500,000 at zero percent (0%) for a portion of the total TWDB funding for a project if it has implemented substantially all of the Asset Management / Financial Planning tools required in the current AMPSS initiative's Scope of Work and deliverables as described in Section XII and the proposed project is included in its current plan.
 The small system's asset management program may include enhancements or tools that extend beyond the minimum requirements of the AMPSS initiative's Scope of Work.
-The total amount of funding available in SFY 2021 with an additional interest rate reduction may be limited.
+The total amount of funding available in SFY 2021 at zero percent for implementation of asset management tools is included in the total of \$2,000,000 for asset management incentives.
+Any unallocated zero interest rate funding may be allocated to another funding option offering zero percent funding.